Health Systems Aim to Improve Efficiencies & Reduce Costs

 Leveraging Large Suppliers to Lighten the Workload of Standardization

 The solution is getting the health system’s major suppliers to do the work of comparing and crossing products for them.
-Large companies have a good understanding of their competitors’ product offerings and can do the heavy lifting of matching same or similar products and providing the cross SKUs.
+Large companies have a good understanding of their competitors’ product offerings, and can do the heavy lifting of matching the same or similar products and providing the cross SKUs.

-PDC Healthcare, which has a database of over 50,000 products crossed with its major competitors, even offers a full-service program where its team will conduct a 360-degree analysis on the identification labels and wristbands destined for all departments throughout the hospital (laboratory, pharmacy, main admission, OR, etc.).
+PDC owns a database of over 70,000 products cross-referenced with our major competitors, growing daily.
+We offer customers our full-service ValuePlus® Program, where our team of experts will conduct a 360-degree analysis on the identification labels and wristbands destined for all departments throughout a hospital (laboratory, pharmacy, main admission, OR, etc.).
 The end goal is to consolidate purchasing into a single, GPO-contracted vendor and to standardize the variety of products into as few SKUs as possible.
 Additionally, analysts review the product specifications to be sure that the health system is buying products that are compliant with current hospital and patient safety regulations.
+ValuePlus® is a free program from PDC that helps hospitals reduce costs through standardization of identification products (labels and wristbands).
+Our dedicated team of analysts will work on your behalf, using our extensive database to identify savings opportunities.
+We do the work.
+You get the savings.

 Quick, Clear Path to Savings